loclamor/BECSA/ClientCSharp/Readme.md

 ======

 	1. Add as reference SmartHome.dll in your c# project.
-	2. Instanciate SmartHome.Home with URI of your home server
+	2. Instantiate SmartHome.Home with URI of your home server
 	3. (Optional) Register room update event and home update event
 	4. Use the method SmartHome.Home.Refresh()
 		// This method change/add room and home global state